missing pieces of public compute

 zoda should be in jam proper - 2D DA is strictly better than 1D for negligible overhead. that’s not experimental, it’s an upgrade.

-for kusama i’d love to see a divergent consensus path on top of that. polkadot optimizes for validator count and throughput. kusama could optimize for finality latency and shielded apps. execution proofs via ligerito remove the re-execution bottleneck. osst removes the signing bottleneck. combine them and single-slot finality becomes possible - exactly what shielded protocols need. different networks, different tradeoffs. kusama as the privacy-first experimental chain would be worth the divergence.
+for kusama i’d love to see a divergent consensus path on top of that. polkadot optimizes for validator count and throughput. with client diversity and simplified base layer spec, there is not really same need for canary network as there use to, especially now that jam toaster exists. its also hard to ratinonale about the benefits of duplicate networks. imo kusama could optimize for finality latency and shielded apps. execution proofs via ligerito could remove the re-execution bottleneck. osst removes the signing bottleneck. combine them and single-slot finality becomes possible - exactly what shielded protocols need. different networks, different tradeoffs. kusama as the privacy-first experimental chain would be worth the divergence.

-we recently patched penumbra to compute client-side groth16 proofs using parallel wasm and simd128. turned out the bottleneck isn’t computation but loading the circuit binary into memory. once cached, proving parallelizes across cores. the holy grail is agentic apps where users hold their own state and the chain just verifies transitions. jam could be the execution layer. but it needs finality guarantees first, and sustainable state economics - ephemeral notes with tiered persistence could make shielded pools viable without unbounded commitment tree growth.
+we recently patched penumbra to compute client-side groth16 proofs using parallel wasm and simd128. turned out the bottleneck isn’t computation but loading the circuit binary into memory. once cached, proving parallelizes across cores. if you could just overcome the size of the circuit binary penumbra-like architecture should really drive. binius64 is a good candidate. the holy grail is agentic apps where users hold their own state and the chain just verifies transitions. jam could be the execution layer. but it needs finality guarantees first for shielded apps.

-true web3 is agentic computation. users hold their own state. chain verifies transitions. current status quo: complete state exists publicly, eventually used against you as permanent record. every transaction visible forever. every balance queryable. every interaction logged. that’s not sovereignty. i find it increasingly hard to contribute to a permanent public ledger.
+true web3 is agentic computation. users hold their own state. chain verifies transitions. current status quo: complete state exists publicly, eventually used against you as permanent record. every transaction visible forever. every balance queryable. every interaction logged. i would not really call that sovereignty by any means. its increasingly hard to rationale and contribute to a public ledger.

 sources: